 Ownership: 60 Hudon Owner LLC owns the building.

-Located in the hip Tribeca neighborhood, 60 Hudson is one of the telecom and Internet hubs of New York.
+Located in the hip Tribeca neighborhood, 60 Hudson is one of the telecom and Internet hubs in New York City.
 Built-in 1930 for the Western Union telegraph company, the building was initially nicknamed the "Telegraph Capitol of America".
 The building spans an entire block between Hudson Street, West Broadway, Worth Street and Thomas Street.

 There are many 60 Hudson colocation providers (see the table below) however, the dominant providers are DataGryd and Digital Realty.
 Digital operates the former Telx spaces is integral to the network Interconnection & peering.
 DataGryd is a wholesale provider with high power densities.

 |Suite 204||Level 3|